iAvoe/Software-QA-Testing-Review-1-6/README.md

 # 1. Overview of software quality and testing
 Software testing is a growing field - becoming extremely important as software touches more of what we do on a daily basis.

-As the complexity of software increases, testing has become more and more important.
+As software become complex, testing become more and more important.

 Testing results in programmers producing better code.

 Entry level software developers will be hired as testers first.

-## Why Testing
+## Why testing and what is testing
 - To find bugs

-## What is testing
-An methodical investigation conducted to provide information on a software program.
+- A methodical investigation conducted to provide information on a software

 ### Types of testing and application
 **V-Model / Waterfall**:
 1. Requirement analysis
   - Acceptance test design